HOMELESS OUTREACH PROGRAM

 The City generally does not perform encampment cleanups on non-City owned public property.

 It is common for encampments to re-populate or move to a nearby location after the City has conducted a cleanup.
 It is not unlawful for individuals to be homeless in public places, except in limited and specific circumstances.
 The City will continued working towards alleviating homelessness by collaborating with homeless providers to find real solutions to homelessness.
-If you know someone who is homeless or potentially facing homelessness, please refer them to the City’s HOPICS Case Service Manager, Jennifer Montoya, at (310) 886-0490.
+If you know someone who is homeless or potentially facing homelessness, please refer them to the City’s HOPICS Case Service Manager, Thomas Anderson at (323) 948-0444 ext 117, firstname.lastname@example.org .